Chinese Input Methods

-Many people want to use Hanyu Pinyin instead of "Bo Po Mo" to type traditional characters in the Taiwan Big 5 encoding standard.
-To switch the Chewing IME from Zhuyin to Pinyin, click on the Settings button in the Language Panel.
-In the Settings (設定) panel, click the third tab, Keyboard (鍵盤).
+In most previous versions since Ubuntu 12.04, Chewing IME preferences are accessved via the Settings button in the floating Language Panel.
+The Settings (設定) panel was entirely in Chinese until the 14.10 release.
+Click the third tab, Keyboard (鍵盤).
 Then click the first drop-down menu, and select the last item in the list: Hanyu (漢語).
 Click the Save (儲存） button, and you're done!

 Feel free to click around in this Settings panel and experiment with other configuration options for the Chewing IME.

-On the other hand, you may want to use the IBus Pinyin IME to type traditional characters in mainland GB encoding.
-To change this from the default simplified characters set, click on the IBus Pinyin language panel's Preference button (the one with the letter "i") and in the "General" tab under "Initial State" you'll find a setting for Traditional or Simplified Chinese:
+In Ubuntu 12.04, 12.10, or 13.04, you can also change the default from Simplified to Traditional characters set by clicking on floating language panel's Preference button (the one with the letter "i").
+In Preferences, on the "General" tab under "Initial State" you'll find a setting for Traditional or Simplified Chinese: